felipecode/coiltraine/docs/main_modules.md

     python3 coiltraine.py --folder sample --gpus 0 -de <DrivingScenario_Town0X> --docker carlasim/carla:version

-Where
+Where carlasim/carla:version is the installed docker version of CARLA.

-Fianally, multiple instances are allowed, so you can also to run the [CoRL 2017 benchmark](https://github.com/carla-simulator/driving-benchmarks/blob/master/Docs/benchmark_start.md/#corl-2017) over 4 CARLA processes on the sample experiments, run:
+Fianally, multiple driving evaluation instances are also allowed, so you can also to run the
+[CoRL 2017 benchmark](https://github.com/carla-simulator/driving-benchmarks/blob/master/Docs/benchmark_start.md/#corl-2017)
+over 4 CARLA processes on the sample experiments, run: